vishalkrishna8/emi-calculator/README.md

 3. Push to the branch: git push origin new-feature

-4. Create a pull request and use as you want.
+4. Create a pull request.